 4) Customer relationship marketing to boost retention

-Acquiring new customers is more difficult than ever as competition grows and the old DTC playbook of advertising on Facebook becomes less and less sustainable.
+Acquiring new customers is more difficult than ever as competition grows and the old DTC and ecommerce playbook of advertising on Facebook becomes less and less sustainable.

 As a result, fashion brands have shifted strategies toward customer retention.
 Nurturing a healthy relationship with your customers is your best bet for increasing customer lifetime value.

 And, since communication is the foundation of a healthy relationship, email and SMS marketing can help you engage and retain customers.

 Swimwear and apparel brand Summersalt uses post-purchase emails like this one to thank customers and offer them a coupon code for a complimentary product:

 Tools like Klaviyo offer SMS and email automations for thank-you flows like this, as well as: